IN HOUSE: WAITROSE | PACKAGING DESIGN | ART DIRECTION

 In a highly competitive market, launching a premium smartphone is a challenge.
 HTC took over the windows of Selfridges in London to generate interest in their M8 handset.
 The phone's premium metal construction became the inspiration for the concept visual above, where hundreds of smooth metal shapes were suspended to create a disruptive window display.
 We also created a full retail toolkit enabling local markets to effectively target their customers.
 Each step of the journey to purchase was broken into three key parts; messaging, hierarchy and calls to action, tailored for each touchpoint.

 Below is a selection of clients I’ve had the pleasure of working with over the years.
 The briefs answered were as diverse as the brands themselves.
-Ranging from luxury watch brochures, toy packaging, POS for gadget lovers, to retail campaigns for supermarket shoppers.
+Ranging from luxury watch brochures, toy packaging, POS for gadget lovers, to retail campaigns.

 A few moons ago, my career started all thanks to the Royal Society of Arts by winning their award for packaging design, which led to a short work placement at John Lewis...a shock to the system having to be fully suited and booted straight after university.
 However, it seemed to go well, having lasted 8 years, and I even got to join the very same RSA judging panel representing The Partnership as a sponsor.
 It was a great time to join the business as it grew into the confident brand it is today.
 We designed everything from their first home catalogues to Waitrose packaging.
 But despite the profit share bonuses, 25% discount and Partners’ dining room (roast lunch £1.19), it was time to leave, partially because I'd gained a stone in weight (puddings 19p), but mainly to broaden my career and client experience.

-After some agency hopping, experiencing the good, the bad and the ugly (mentioning no names, it's a small world) a fantastic opportunity was proposed: “Help build a retail focussed agency with Tag Worldwide.”
+After some agency hopping, experiencing the good, the bad and the ugly (mentioning no names, it's a small world) a fantastic opportunity was proposed: “Help build a retail focussed team within Tag Worldwide.”
 Starting with a team of 5 in 2010, we quickly grew to become a busy studio with pitch wins and helping to grow existing accounts.
-We deliver everything from impactful retail campaigns, product launches, pitch-winning presentations to global POS toolkits.
+We create everything from impactful retail campaigns, product launches, pitch-winning presentations to global POS toolkits.